kyratrades/testing/docs/navigation-structure.md

 # Videos
 {: .no_toc }

-Shows are organised alphabetically (ignoring articles) and all videos are in chronological order under each title, unless I have split them further by tour.
+<p align="center">Shows are organised alphabetically (ignoring articles) and all videos are in chronological order under each title, unless I have split them further by tour.

 I check every single video bootleg before listing them onto my site for missing files/glitches and will list any issues.
 Please do note that although unlikely, I may still have missed something.

 If you have a better copy than my existing one (higher generation, larger file size etc) please do contact me about it.
 I'd be willing to trade 2:1 (2 of my videos for yours) if that's the case!

 I will include any information I deem relevant (no. of discs, file size, source etc).
-File size is calculated in gibibytes (1 GB = 1024 MB).
+File size is calculated in gibibytes (1 GB = 1024 MB).</p>

 Happy trading!